 And now, here it lives in my home, being loved by yet another generation. 💕

 That’s the beauty of antiques, I think.
 The unique character they have from the lives they lived before they came to you.

-Stay Tuned for My Office Reveal
+Update: Check Out My Office Reveal

 If you’re not already subscribed to my blog, I’d love it if you’d enter your email in the box at the top of the page.
 That way, you’ll be notified whenever new posts go up, and you won’t miss a thing!

 You might like to also see my 4 Easy Upcycles Using Paint post where I used this same General Finishes Empire Gray Paint to give 4 things in my house a whole new look!